-Since recently, Playa Cayo Santa Maria has won increasing praise from travelers and experts alike.
+Playa Cayo Santa Maria has recently won increasing praise from travelers and experts alike.
 For example, in 2021, Playa Cayo Santa Maria ranked 2nd as the best beach globally and won the top spot for the best beach in the Caribbean by Tripadvisor’s Traveler’s Choice Awards.

 Cayo Santa Maria beaches cover a big chunk of the island’s northern coastline.
 If you are interested in naturist walks or snorkeling, this is the perfect place.
 You can get to Cayo Santa Maria beach using the connecting causeway between the beach and the mainland.

-The nearest town is Caibarien at about 1-hour driving, but there isn’t much to see there.
+The nearest town is Caibarien, about a 1-hour drive, but there isn’t much to see there.
 However, if you happen to visit Cayo Santa Maria between December 16 and Christmas, you can’t miss Las Parrandas de Remedios.
-Las Parrandas is a carnival-like festival that happens every year in Remedios, a small town that is about 1hr and 20 minutes from Cayo Santa Maria.
+Las Parrandas is a carnival-like festival that happens every year in Remedios, a small town about 1hr and 20 minutes from Cayo Santa Maria.

-The city of Santa Clara is a little bit more than 2 hours from Cayo Santa Maria, but it’s totally worth visiting.
+The city of Santa Clara is slightly more than 2 hours from Cayo Santa Maria, but it’s worth visiting.

 #4.
 Playa Pilar – Cayo Coco

 Playa Pilar is also commonly known as Cayo Guillermo.
 It is a laid-back island west of Cayo Coco that has primarily stayed unaffected by the hustle and bustle in most other busy Cuban holiday resorts.
-If you would like to visit a sleepy and quieter beach, try this one.
+Try this one if you want to visit a sleepy and quieter beach.

 Playa Pilar is also famously known as the setting for Ernest Hemingway’s last novel, Islands in the Stream.

-Playa Pilar’s waters contain marine life in abundance, so fishing ought to be enjoyable.
+Playa Pilar’s waters contain abundant marine life, so fishing should be enjoyable.
 Some of the fishes you may find here include marlin.
 Moreover, this beach is close to Playa Flamencos, a beautiful place with amazing Latin music.

 #5.
 Cayo Blanco – Varadero

 One of the most popular beaches in Cuba, Playa Varadero, is near Cayo Blanco.
-That means you can visit both beaches and enjoy the scenery without having to plan or wait for another trip.
+That means you can visit both beaches and enjoy the scenery without planning or waiting for another trip.

 #6.
 Guardalavaca – Holguin

-Apparently, Christopher Columbus was enthralled by Guardalavaca and thought it was the most beautiful place he had ever been seen in his lifetime.
-Picture a place that the great Columbus had that much to say about, and you will begin to understand just how captivating Guardalavaca is.
-Perhaps, that’s why Fidel Castro himself led the inauguration of the first hotel in Guardalavaca.
+Apparently, Christopher Columbus was enthralled by Guardalavaca and thought it was the most beautiful place he had ever seen in his lifetime.
+Picture a place that the great Columbus had that much to say about.
+You will begin to understand just how captivating Guardalavaca is.
+Perhaps that’s why Fidel Castro himself led the inauguration of the first hotel in Guardalavaca.

 The scenery at this beach is a beautiful blend of green fields of tamarind, sea grapes, and palms.
-It also has rolling hills and sparkling white sand that stretch for more than 1500 meters.
+It also has rolling hills and sparkling white sand stretching over 1500 meters.

 There are few restaurants and bars around the beach, so you won’t struggle to find a refreshing drink or a quick snack.

-If you have time to explore the around, there are three places we recommend visiting:
+If you have time to explore around, there are three places we recommend visiting: